Zamboanga Sibugay's 2nd congressional district

 Zamboanga Sibugay's 2nd congressional district is one of the two congressional districts of the Philippines in the province of Zamboanga Sibugay.
 It has been represented in the House of Representatives since 2007.
 It was created after the 2006 reapportionment that divided the province into two congressional districts.
 The district is composed of the provincial capital, Ipil, and the western municipalities of Kabasalan, Naga, Roseller Lim, Siay, Titay and Tungawan.
-It is currently represented in the 19th Congress by Antonieta Eudela of the Lakas–CMD.
+It is currently represented in the 20th Congress by Marly Hofer–Hasim of the Partido Federal ng Pilipinas.